AdrianneJennerQUT/macrophage-athero-model/README.md

 if on mac, then type
 ./athero

-Download the matlab script to plot the video of the microenvironment and save in the "matlab" folder in the main PhysiCell branch.
+Download the matlab scripts and save in the "matlab" folder in the main PhysiCell branch.